Commuters now have to spend up to £240 more on rail fares. Here's how to save money on your train journeys.

 Are we being ripped off?

-However, campaign groups argue the bigger problem is using RPI as the index to set prices rather than the Consumer Prices Index (CPI) measure of inflation, currently 2.1%.
+However, campaign groups argue that commuters are being ripped off by using RPI as the index to set prices rather than the Consumer Prices Index (CPI), which is considered more accurate and is generally far lower (it was 2.1% in July).

-CPI is used as the approved benchmark for uprating benefits like the State Pension and it’s usually lower than RPI.
+CPI is already used as the approved benchmark for uprating benefits like the State Pension, for example.

-Despite RPI no longer being a National Statistic, continues to be used to determine things like train fares, even though the measure is not recommended by the ONS.
+Despite RPI no longer being a national statistic, it continues to be used to determine things such as train fares, even though the measure is not recommended by the ONS.

 We've written more about the unfair way inflation is applied over here.